COMPUTER LABORATORY - 2024/5

 Surrey’s Foundation Year programmes are committed to developing students with strengths in Employability, Digital Capabilities, Global and Cultural Capabilities, Sustainability, and Resourcefulness and Resilience.
 This module is designed to particularly develop knowledge and skills in the following:

 Resourcefulness and resilience: Students are exposed to challenging and authentic data processing, programming and research scenarios in this module, which invariably lead to setbacks and frustration.
 They are encouraged to reflect, fault-find, and to question their strategy if the outcome of a problem-solving process is not as expected.
 Students learn how to seek verification of their output through independent research or peer collaboration and how to respond constructively to formal and informal feedback.
-Additionally, time management with regards to coursework deadlines in this module, developing successful approaches to problem-solving for mathematical and computational tasks, and developing research skills through finding and reviewing suitable sources of information for the written conference project article are all developed in this module and contribute to strengthening student resourcefulness and resilience.
+Additionally, time management with regards to coursework deadlines in this module, developing successful approaches to problem-solving for mathematical and computational tasks, and developing research skills through finding and reviewing suitable sources of information for the web based delivery of the research project are all developed in this module and contribute to strengthening student resourcefulness and resilience.

 Employability: Skills in programming and digital capabilities are highly sought after by employers.
 Students learn to use industry standard software packages such as MS Office suite and MATLAB, and are introduced to programming.
-They are also introduced to web page design using HTML and JavaScript.
-Furthermore, the coursework assignments in this module develop problem-solving, independent working, research, presentation and communication skills – these are skills that are valued by employers in all sectors.
+They are also introduced to web page design using HTML, CSS and JavaScript.
+Furthermore, the coursework assignments in this module develop problem-solving, independent working, research and communication skills – these are skills that are valued by employers in all sectors.

 Sustainability: When students join the Foundation Year programme they often have a very mechanical approach to problem solving, accepting facts and applying them without question and without consideration of the implication for society or for the environment.
 Through the introduction of more complex and connected scenarios, such as within independent research projects, the students begin to appreciate that there are often many ways of approaching the same problem and the solutions have differing impacts on society and the environment.
-The Conference project coursework assignment allows students to choose their own topic for investigation and to share via a website-based written article and an oral presentation; the United Nations Sustainability Development Goals and associated materials will be introduced as part of the “ideas generation phase” for this assignment.
+The research project coursework assignment allows students to choose their own topic for investigation and to share via a website-based written article; the United Nations Sustainability Development Goals and associated materials will be introduced as part of the “ideas generation phase” for this assignment.

 Programmes this module appears in